 The content in A Wrinkle In Time is vastly different than the content in Game of Thrones.
 Imagine if George RR Martin had written A Song of Ice and Fire for middle graders.
 That would’ve been a drastically different book.

 You’re going to make the language and content appropriate for your target audience.
 So, establish that before you begin writing.

 I mention conflict because I see this problem with my own clients.
 The conflict in their books sometimes don’t line up with what their desired audience would be interested or invested in.

 If you’re writing a book for adults, the conflict will need to be something adults find compelling.
 You can take a basic, low-branch plot and fill it with as much sex and cursing as you want, but that won’t make the conflict interesting to adults.
 It will just make your story less accessible to readers who might be interested in the conflict your book presents.

-This doesn’t mean dumbing down your content, but it means crafting characters and a plot that will appeal to your target demographic.
+This doesn’t mean dumbing down your content, but it means creating a setting, crafting characters, and developing a plot that will appeal to your target demographic.

 How to outline a fantasy novel

 Fantasy novels are possibly one of the most complex to write, genre-wise.
 In high fantasy, your world is completely fabricated.
 You create the political system, the religion, the culture.
 You build the entire world.
 That means it’s incredibly complicated to keep track of, so outlining in fantasy is pretty important to write a cohesive, sensical story.